 - Ensuring 24/7/365 availability of clinical applications

-The Solution to Your Digital transformation and Service Assurance Needs
+The Solution to Your Healthcare Digital Transformation and Performance Management Needs

 Confidence in delivering the best patient care is only possible with timely access to information.
 That’s why continuous monitoring of traffic-based data and real-time analytics is so paramount to determining the best treatment pathways and achieving successful patient outcomes.

-To help simplify your digital transformation journey, as well as provide you vital EHR-transaction monitoring and other health care-specific network monitoring needs, is the NETSCOUT nGeniusONE Service Assurance platform with its patented Adaptive Service Intelligence (ASI) technology.
-NETSCOUT nGeniusONE’s core functionality is pinpointing service performance issues as it combines continuous monitoring and multi-layered, real-time analytics capabilities, providing an integrated performance management solution for the most complex and demanding IT service delivery environments.
+To help simplify your digital transformation journey, as well as provide you vital EHR-transaction monitoring and other healthcare-specific management needs, is the NETSCOUT's nGeniusONE platform with its patented Adaptive Service Intelligence (ASI) technology.
+NETSCOUT nGeniusONE's core functionality is pinpointing service performance issues as it combines continuous monitoring and multi-layered, real-time analytics capabilities, providing an integrated performance management solution for the most complex and demanding IT service delivery environments.

-What are the benefits of such an overarching service performance monitoring solution to health care organizations?
-Fundamentally, the NETSCOUT solution allows network and application teams to quickly identify and triage service performance issues and reduce risk to both the organization and the patients it ultimately serves.
+What are the benefits of such an overarching service performance monitoring solution to healthcare organizations?
+Fundamentally, the NETSCOUT nGenius Enterprise Performance Management solution allows network and application teams to quickly identify and triage service performance issues and reduce risk to both the organization and the patients it ultimately serves.

 - Assuring the highest quality user and patient experience